-Soon after Pearl Harbor Mr. Rhoads attempted to return to duty as an officer but was repeatedly rejected by the Army medical authorities because of his past illness.
-Undaunted by these refusals, Mr. Rhoads secured a civil service appointment with the Signal Security Agency, and at considerable personal sacrifice came to Washington in 1943 as Assistant to his former teacher and friend of long-standing, Mr. William F. Friedman, who was then Director of Communications Research, in the Signal Security Agency.
-Mr. Rhoads' war-time service was marked by a combination of honesty and kindliness, of self-efface-ment and devotion to duty which were equalled by few and excelled by none.
+Soon after Pearl Harbor Mr. Rhoads attempted to return to active military duty but was repeatedly rejected by the Army medical authorities because of his past illness.
+Undaunted by these refusals, Mr. Rhoads secured a civil service appointment with the Signal Security Agency, and at considerable personnel sacrifice came to Washington in 1943 as assistant to his former teacher and friend of long-standing, Mr. William F. Friedman, who was then Director of Communications Research in the Signal Security Agency.
+Mr. Rhoads' war-time service was marked by a combination of honesty and kindliness, of selfeffacement and devotion to duty.
 On 3 May 1946 Mr. Rhoads was presented by Brig.
-General P. E. Peabody with the Commendation for Exceptional Civilian Service "for patriotic devotion above and beyond the call of duty, for exceptionally meritorious service to his country in time of war; for superior intelligence and initiative, extraordinary diligence and ability in executing many varied and difficult assignments as Assistant Director of Communications Research from January 1946."
+General P.E.
+Peabody with the Commendation for Exceptional Civilian Service "for patriotic devotion above and beyond the call of duty, for exceptionally meritorious service to his country in time of war; (Continued on page 61)